-Firstly, the main goal is to remove the mystery of how values look and show up in your organization.
-Steer clear of highly theorized content that is not immediately actionable.
+The main goal is to remove the mystery of how values look and show up within your organization.
+I strongly suggest steering clear of highly theorized content that is not immediately actionable.
 Realize that training is an opportunity to make your values come to life in a manner that is accessible for everyone and improves every employee’s ability to do their job and connect to their company culture.

-Secondly, it is important to connect with people’s emotions.
+Furthermore, it’s paramount to connect with people’s emotions.
 It is one of the only ways that real behavior change happens.
 In Harvard Business Review’s How Company Culture Shapes Employee Motivation, after surveying 20,000 workers around the world and conducting experiments, they found that why people work determines how well they work.
-Training MUST connect to people’s why.
-Self-generated insights should be created in the training, and oftentimes, that piece is not as strong as it could be when organizations roll-out their training.
+Training MUST connect to people’s why that drives them to come into work each day.

 Build Feedback Capacity

-The skills to give, receive, and ask for feedback are some of the most sought after leadership skills in today’s business world.
-The skill is tied to new performance management, employee engagement, manager effectiveness, and the list goes on and on and on.
-In order for your values to continually align and stay on course, employees at every level must be able to share feedback.
+The skills to give, receive, and ask for feedback are some of the most sought-after leadership skills in today’s business world.
+These skills are tied to new performance management, employee engagement, manager effectiveness, and the list goes on and on and on.
+For your values to continually align and stay on course, employees at every level must be able to share feedback.

 On an individual level, it’s critical to be awake and aware of what’s taking place within your organization.
 Be present by being attentive.
 How are employees feeling?
 What is the current emotional climate?
 Are there opportunities to act out values that are being overlooked?

-I am sure you can relate to the feeling of distractions pulling you away from being present during meetings and throughout your day.
-And every day, whether we want to admit it or not, we pay a price for not being awake to this.
-Our actions and inactions have impact on our culture.
+I’m sure you can relate to the feeling of distractions pulling you away from being present during meetings and throughout your day.
+Every day, whether we want to admit it or not, we pay a price for not being awake to this.
+Our actions and inactions have impact on our culture, plain and simple.

 We have too much at stake to be in multiple places at once.
-Don’t look at Facebook or check your emails during a call.
+Don’t look at Facebook and don’t check your emails during a call.
 Don’t text someone else when someone is talking to you.
-These actions may seem trivial, yet they are signals that reveal we may not be living our intention and carrying out our values.
-We are all guilty of doing these things from time to time, but the more we notice it and adjust our actions, the more we can reduce the impact.
+These actions may seem trivial, yet they are signals that reveal we may not be living our intention and carrying out our values in each moment.
+We’re all guilty of doing these things from time to time, but the more we notice it and adjust our actions, the more we can reduce the impact.

 While building an intentional culture may feel like an ethereal task, these steps can bring the company culture you desire to life.
-It takes hard work and perseverance…and, it’s worth it!
+It takes hard work and perseverance, but it is absolutely worth it!